bockjoo/PodmanXRootD/README.md

 ## [1] Introduction
-This doocumentation describes a procedure for a podman based XRootD deployment for the Florida CMS Tier2.
+This doocumentation describes a procedure for a podman based XRootD deployment at RC for the Florida CMS Tier2.

 ## [2] Preparing the Machine for the XRootD podman Needs Privileged Actions: Puppetization
 ### [2-1] Hardware and OS